DevChance/Bezier-and-B-Spline-Curve-Modeling-Tool/README.md

 ---

 #### 2. Add & Delete Control Points Using Left/Right mouse button.
-Click on the canvas to add control points.
+Left click anywhere on the canvas to add control points.
 These points form the foundation of your curve modeling.
+You can then right click to remove control points.
 ![Add Control Points](examples/Add_Delete_Control_Points.gif)

 ---